 Past yields might influence the domestic share of expenditure if past productivity affects contemporary productivity through intertemporal channels such as depletion of soil nutrients or if past output is stored to facilitate current consumption.
 Cereal storage, in particular, has been shown to facilitate consumption smoothing in many settings (Williams and Wright, 2005; Roberts and Schlenker, 2013).
 We address this in two ways.
 Column 3 examines the effects of lagged log yields generally, as instrumented by ENSO in years t - 1 and t - 2 and local temperature in year t - 1.
 Compared with contemporaneous effects, lagged effects are smaller in magnitude and not significant at conventional levels.
 Our measure of domestic expenditure is contemporaneous output minus exports; this includes potential changes in stored cereal inventories.
-In column 4, we use a measure of domestic expenditure that removes changes in cereal inventory using cereal storage data from the FAO.29 The estimated coefficients are smaller in absolute magnitude than our benchmark estimates; however, they are not statistically different.
+In column 4, we use a

-28Prior empirical work, which "typically assumes that countries are small and that the terms of trade are exogenous" (Debaere and Lee, 2003, 1), has primarily focused on the consequences of external shocks to countries' commodity terms of trade.
+&lt;sup>30Prior empirical work, which "typically assumes that countries are small and that the terms of trade are exogenous" (Debaere and Lee, 2003, 1), has primarily focused on the consequences of external shocks to countries' commodity terms of trade.
 Notable exceptions are Acemoglu and Ventura (2002) and Debaere and Lee (2003), which study the effects of capital accumulation on the terms of trade.